 The benefit of smaller transistors is that you can cram more of them into a smaller package, which improves CPU performance.
 Mass production of 3nm chips from TSMC might have already started in Q3 2022.
 If TSMC runs into further hurdles with the difficult-to-mass-produce 3nm chips, Apple might have to stick with an advanced 5nm fab for the M2 Pro and M2 Max chips.

 Popular YouTuber Max Tech predicts that the sole reason why M2 hasn’t moved to 3nm is that the better fab is reserved for the Pro and Max.
 Since 5nm chips have a better yield rate, it’s better suited for mass production.

-Apple has booked TSMC’s 3nm chips for the M2 Pro, M2 Max and M3 chips, according to an older report from MacRumours.
+Apple has booked TSMC’s 3nm chips for the M2 Pro, M2 Max, and M3 chips, according to an older report from MacRumors.

 Reliable leaker Ming-Chi Kuo predicts that if TSMC runs into trouble with the yield rate for mass-producing 3nm chips, Apple will stick to the 5nm advanced fab.

 For some reason, Apple decided to put a notch on their MacBooks.
-They moved from their older wedge shape design to a square design.
+They moved from their older wedge-shaped design to a square design.
 They also brought some older ports back.
 The iconic scissor-switch keyboard works very well, unlike the awful butterfly keyboards.